Mu-Rizwan/Coding-Adventure/README.md

 ## Repository Structure

-Each folder in this repository represents a specific coding project, organized chronologically as I progressed from beginner to more advanced concepts.
+Each folder in this repository represents a specific coding project, organized as I progressed from beginner to more advanced concepts.
 Here's an outline:

 ---